 Cartography is a relatively specialised area of study, and unsurprisingly you don’t come across too many map fanatics these days.
 That being said maps have always been popular as decor items, but not that many people spend time studying them in detail.
 Perhaps if viewers took the time to stop and pay attention, they would be fascinated by what maps can reveal.
 Even a simple street map will show glimpses of the history of an area.
 Look at an apartheid era street map and you will undoubtedly notice discarded road names, changes in the use of municipal or government buildings (such as the KwaMuhle Museum which at one point was the office for the Native Affairs Department in Durban), and even shifting demarcation lines for entire areas.

-In fact town planning, and as such street maps, were one of the primary tools of apartheid, as the government sought to separate areas along racial lines, the legacy of which we’re still experiencing today.
+In fact, town planning and street maps were one of the primary tools of apartheid as the government sought to separate geographic areas along racial lines, the legacy of which we’re still experiencing today.